JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 TransitionsInTimeseries.jl.

-Using TransitionsInTimeseries.jl, we reproduced the computations showcased in Tutorial 1 and Turotial 2 of the `ewstools` documentation, along with the block bootstrapping.
+Using TransitionsInTimeseries.jl, we reproduced the computations showcased in Tutorial 1 and Tutorial 2 of the `ewstools` documentation, along with the block bootstrapping.
 We performed each computation 100 times and show the resulting run times in [Fig. 2](@figure2).
 It appears that all computation are faster in TransitionsInTimeseries, with a speed-up factor ranging from 0 to 3 orders of magnitude.
-The implementation of the deep-learning classifiers for transition prediction developped in [@bury_deep_2021], as well as dealing with multidimensional time series, are part of future developments of TransitionsInTimeseries.jl.
+The implementation of the deep-learning classifiers for transition prediction developed in [@bury_deep_2021], as well as dealing with multidimensional time series, are part of future developments of TransitionsInTimeseries.jl.

 ![Performance comparison between `ewstools` and TransitionsInTimeseries.jl.\label{fig: fig1}](figures/figure2.png)